 Average Personal Loan Interest Rates By Credit Score

-The average interest rate for personal loans is calculated by looking at several factors, including the requested amount, the applicant’s income history, and the reasons for borrowing, among others.
-An applicant’s credit score is a large percentage of the calculation, also.
-In general, the higher a borrower’s credit score, the lower the interest rate offered to the borrower may be.
-For example, average December 2021 personal loan interest rates by credit score range are:
+The APR for a personal loan is calculated by looking at several factors, including the requested amount, the applicant’s income history, and the reasons for borrowing.
+One of the biggest factors, however, is an applicant’s credit score.
+In general, the higher a borrower’s credit score, the lower the loan interest rate they will be offered.

 Factors That Can Lower Personal Loan Interest Rates